rasbt/pattern_classification/resources/data_glossary.md

 #### Precision and Recall
 [[back to top](#table-of-contents)]

-Precision and recall are two measures to assess the performance of a classifier.
-When the class label distributoins are skewed, performance assessment via classification accuracy might not be suitable,, instead Precision and Recall might be better.
-Precision is defined as the ratio of number of relevant items by number of retrieved items, whereas recall is the fraction of relevant items which are retrieved.
+Precision and recall are two measures to assess performance of a classifier.
+When  class label distributoins are skewed, performance assessment via classification accuracy might not be suitable, instead precision and recall might be better.
+Precision is defined as the ratio of number of relevant items out of total retrieved items, whereas recall is the fraction of relevant items which are retrieved.
 (submitted by [Vahid Mirjalili](https://github.com/mirjalil))

 <br>